claudiospizzi/SecurityFever/README.md

 the latest activity on the target computer.

 With the **Vault** cmdlets, you can interact with the Windows Credential Manager to store and received PowerShell credentials and secure strings.

+The **Impersonation** cmdlets allow you to impersonate another user in the current session.
+With this, you can execute certain commands as another user account.

 ## Features